Medication Search - Tybost

 Print

-How does the Tybost medication work?
+How does Tybost work?
 What will it do for me?

 Cobicistat belongs to the class of medications called pharmacokinetic enhancers.
 It is used along with atazanavir, an HIV protease inhibitor, to increase the amount of atazanavir available to treat the infection caused by the human immunodeficiency virus (HIV).
 HIV is the virus responsible for acquired immune deficiency syndrome (AIDS).
 HIV infection destroys CD4 (T) cells, which are important to the immune system.
 The immune system helps fight infections.